Kamaljeet-01/JAVA-Programming/README.md

-learned how to use do while loop. day number 4: learned how to take input from user by scanner class.
+learned how to use do while loop. day number 4: learned how to take input from user by scanner class. day number 5: learned how to print output in next line